zainakram2017/fullstack-code-challenge/README.md

 # Limbic Fullstack Code Challenge

 This is Limbic’s FullStack Challenge that combines bits from the frontend and backend challenges in one.

-## Instructions

-1. **Submitting Code**

-   **Option A:**

-   - Fork this repo
-   - Issue a Pull Request on the repo when you're ready to start.
-This will count as your starting date.
-   - For the frontend, setup your development environment for React or React Native in a **frontend** folder
-   - For the backend, setup your development environment for NodeJS with ExpressJS in a **backend** folder
-   - Implement your solution on each end
-   - Commit your changes into the forked repo

-   **Option B:**

-   - For the frontend, setup your development environment for React or React Native in a **frontend** folder
-   - For the backend, setup your development environment for NodeJS with ExpressJS in a **backend** folder
-   - Implement your solution for each end
-   - Archive the **frontend** and **backend** folders into a zip file
-   - Send us the zip file.
-We should be able to extract the content of each folder and run it from there (w/o node_modules)

-2. **Deadline:**

-   You have 1 week to complete as much tasks as you can from the challenge below.
-Countdown starts from date you issued the PR or from the date you were invited to complete this challenge via email

-3. **Implementation:**

-   There is no correct way to do the challenge, you are free to add whatever libraries you like besides the ones mentioned below.
-We want to see what you come up with on your own.

-## The Challenge

 Jane is a clinical therapist and wants her clients to answer simple questionnaires in order to better understand them.
 She needs a way to add/delete/edit questions and also see the answers of each client.